 Rule 2: They want to feel the wind in their hair

 You used to be able to market your local business with a great image, a memorable slogan, benefits that spoke to your target market.
-These tactics don’t land with millennials.
+These tactics don’t work when marketing to millennials.
 They don’t want to feel like anyone’s target.
 They’re not listening to radio spots or buying based on billboards or direct mail.
 They flock to brands and marketing that connect with them personally and harness a sense of adventure.
 How?
 Through authentic content.

 Instagram, YouTube, Facebook, Snapchat… these are all places where prospective millennial customers are actively consuming and sharing content.
 Savvy businesses are joining the conversation, posting memorable stories, news, photos and videos that make millennials go “yeah!.”
 Toms is one of those savvy businesses.
 Notice how each one of their Instagram images feels like it’s posted by a friend who’s constantly doing something you wish you were doing.